-See if you can save by remortgaging to a lower rate.
-Just enter your remortgage details below and find a remortgage deal suitable for you.
+Save money by remortgaging to a lower rate.
+Enter your remortgage details below and find a remortgage deal suitable for you.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE